Read This First

 Prompt 4: You are now suggesting social value is a metric by which we can legitimately determine whether something is knowledge.

-The section turns on Reassessment of Knowledge Metrics and Final Conclusion.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Reassessment of Knowledge Metrics and Final Conclusion in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Reassessment of Knowledge Metrics distinct from Final Conclusion.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Reassessment of Knowledge Metrics distinct from Final Conclusion.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Non-Scientific Ways of Knowing tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.